 Turn Off Power Saving Mode

-Power Saving mode can extend the battery life of your device, yet it can reduce the performance of some apps.
+Power Saving mode can extend your device’s battery life, yet it can reduce the performance of some apps.
 For example, you will no longer get notifications from emails and apps while Power Saving mode is activated.
 It will also disable Wi-Fi when it is turned on.
-Open the Quick Setting by swiping down from the top of the screen, then tap Power mode icon and turn it off.
+Open the Quick Setting by swiping down from the top of the screen, tap the Power mode icon and turn it off.

 Performing the force reboot allows your phone to refresh its memory, apps, services, including the Wi-Fi.
 To do so, hold down the Power and Volume down buttons altogether for about 10 seconds or until the phone turns off and restart automatically.